 Free student membership of the British Psychological Society (BPS)

 To show our commitment to our students, we are always looking for new ways to improve our students’ experience.
 Enrol onto this Postgraduate Diploma Psychology course and receive full BPS student membership for the duration of your studies.

 Equipping you to succeed

 For direct entry on to the PG Diploma Psychology conversion course you need to have 60 credits in psychology.
 If you are completely new to Psychology, our University Certificate in Psychology (60 Credits) will prepare you for your postgraduate study by offering an introduction to the field of psychology and the fundamental skills that psychologists require.
 We believe this additional knowledge equips you to succeed in your postgraduate studies.
 For the MSc Psychology programme you do not require 60 credits in Psychology.

 Interactive and practical learning

 You can be assured of a supportive and structured learning experience with academic teams who are specialists not only in their area of psychology, but also in online learning delivery.
 Our dedicated online learner advisors will also provide you with non-academic support throughout the duration of the course.
 You’ll have access to an extensive online library of psychology resources, student webinars in key areas such as library skills and assessment writing, and other academic and wellbeing related services.

-There are plenty of opportunities to interact with tutors and other students through online discussion forums, virtual class room sessions and more traditional forms of communication such as email and Skype.
+There are plenty of opportunities to interact with tutors and other students through online discussion forums, virtual class room sessions and more traditional forms of communication such as email, Skype and Blackboard Collaborate.
 You’ll also receive one-to-one support from a specialist supervisor when you begin your empirical research project.
 As a guide, we recommend you allow around 20 hours of study per week, per 20 credit module, but this may vary depending on your pace of study.